 Then they lend that money to experienced rental real estate investment property owners.

 The work on your part with this type of investing is minimal.
 However, you still have the potential to make a serious profit from real estate investing.

 There are many platforms for investing in real estate via crowd-funding.
-I’m going to talk about five of the biggest today.
+I’m going to talk about ten of the biggest today.

 - $500 minimum investment threshold (Starter Plan)